Blog | Real Estate

 And it's not only what's real or what's fake, it's what can you say without getting taken off of certain platforms?
 What else is Facebook, Twitter, YouTube, and others going to censor?
 And what will they allow?
 That is why Jason Hartman, the founder and CEO of the Hartman Media Company and the Hartman Foundation, is so important in today’s world.
 Jason created the Hartman COMPARISON (not consumer) Index (HCI).

-Jason, and his HCI’s, mission is to determine a true value even in a world a highly manipulated, highly censored environment.
+Jason –and his HCI’s –mission is to determine a true value even in a world that is highly manipulated, highly censored environment.
 Big tech companies are censoring everybody.
 You can't speak the truth anymore.
 It's like George Orwell's book, "1984."
 It's a very discouraging time and very disconcerting in many ways.
 But one thing that has a lot of data in it.

 The power of true data

 Why is data so important?
-Because, Jason says, without true data communism and socialism have been a disaster every time in history and every place on earth.
+Because, Jason says, communism and socialism have been a disaster every time in history and every place on earth as a direct result of the lack of true data.
 They did not have the data of accurate price signals.

 Price signals contain just a fortune, a wealth of data in them.
 Every commodity in the market, whether it be a good or a service has a price, and that price is determined by hopefully a free market, or in our case, a relatively free market.